rquickjs/rquickjs-extension/README.md

 });
 ```

-Both result in a global variable named `hello` begin available at runtime.
+At runtime, both result in a global variable named `hello`.